Simurrum: Akkadian Period

 — Known regnal year names of Sargon.

-One unknown year during the reign of Akkadian Empire king Naram-Sin of Akkad was recorded as "the Year when Naram-Sin was victorious against Simurrum in Kirasheniwe and took prisoner Baba the governor of Simurrum, and Dubul the ensi (ruler) of Arame".
+One unknown year during the reign of the Akkad king Naram-Sin was recorded as "the Year when Naram-Sin was victorious against Simurrum in Kirasheniwe and took prisoner Baba the governor of Simurrum, and Dubul the ensi (ruler) of Arame".
 Arame is known to be associated with Eshnunna.
 An Old Babylonian letter also associates Simurrum with Eshnunna.
 This suggests Simurrum was in the area of that city.

+A king, mentioned in The Great Revolt against Narām-Sîn, was ^{m}Pu-ut-ti-ma-da-al.

-After the Akkadian Empire fell to the Gutians, the Lullubians and the Simurrums rebelled against the Gutian ruler Erridupizir, according to the latter's inscriptions:
+After Akkad fell to the Gutians, the Lullubians and the Simurrums rebelled against the Gutian ruler Erridupizir, according to the latter's inscriptions:

 Ka-Nisba, king of Simurrum, instigated the people of Simurrum and Lullubi to revolt.
 Amnili, general of [the enemy Lullubi]... made the land [rebel]...
 Erridu-pizir, the mighty, king of Gutium and of the four quarters hastened [to confront] him...
 In a single day he captured the pass of Urbillum at Mount Mummum.
 Further, he captured Nirishuha.

 — Inscription R2:226-7 of Erridupizir.

 At one point, Simurrum may have become a vassal of the Gutians.